 Does Clearwater have a lot of sharks?

 Clearwater tends to be a very active beach and highly populated.
 Sharks tend to prefer attacking when a person is isolated.

-Clearwater shark attacks are very rare, considering about 14.9 million visitors come to Clearwater/St Pete annually, and since 1882 there has been a total of 14 shark attacks in Pinellas County.
+Clearwater shark attacks are very rare, considering about 14.9 million visitors come to Clearwater or St Petersburg annually, and since 1882, there has been a total of 14 shark attacks in Pinellas County.